tianyuGuan/tianyuGuan.github.io/_pages/about.md

 ---

-I am an Assistant Professor in the Department of Mathematics and Statistics at Brock University.
+I am an Assistant Professor in the Department of Mathematics and Statistics at York University.

 I graduated with a PhD in Statistics from Simon Fraser University in 2020 under the supervision of Dr. Jiguo Cao.
 I received my MSc in Actuarial Science from Simon Fraser University in 2014 and I completed my BSc in Statistics from Jilin University in 2011.